impillar/impillar.github.io/_pages/about.md

 Recent news
 ======
++ :star2: Our paper "Towards Security Threats of Deep Learning Systems: A Survey" is accepted by IEEE TSE 2020.
 + :star2: Our paper "A Performance-Sensitive Malware Detection System Using Deep Learning on Mobile Devices" is accepted by IEEE TIFS 2020.
 + :star2: Our paper "A3IDENT: A Two-phased Approach to Identify the Leading Authors of Android Apps" is accepted by ICSME 2020.
 + :star2: Our two papers have been accepted for publication in ICSE 2020: "[A Large-Scale Empirical Study on Vulnerability Distribution within Projects and the Lessons Learned](https://impillar.github.io/files/icse2020vul.pdf)" and "[An Empirical Assessment of Security Risks of Global Android Banking Apps](https://impillar.github.io/files/icse2020ausera.pdf)".